BlueStamp-Engineering-2022/William_BSE_Project/index.md

 # Starter Project

 For my starter project, I did the TV-B-Gone.
-The TV-B-Gone uses IR LEDs to send a infrared light signal to the TV, turning it off.
+The TV-B-Gone consists of  IR LEDs, transistors, capacitors, resistors, a microcontroller, a green LED and a button to  replicate a signal that a tv remote sends to turn the tv off.
+The IR LEDs are used to send a infrared light signal to the TV, turning it off.
+The green LED flashes when the circuit is working and does not flash when the circuit does not work, making it very useful for debugging.
+I enjoyed learning how to solder the parts to the circuit board.
+I struggled with soldering the wire to the circuit board, as the wire kept falling off the circuit.
+However, with persistance, I was finally able to solder the wires to the circuit board.

 [![Starter Project](https://i3.ytimg.com/vi/uO682gK_Y7w/maxresdefault.jpg)](https://youtu.be/uO682gK_Y7w)